Back to Home

 External Heat Sources

-UV & Light Exposure
+UV & LIGHT

 Transparent Lids

 Clear jar lids under bright shop lights can photo-degrade THC during multi-hour runs.
-While minor compared to heat/oxygen, it's another loss channel.

 Prevention